decentraland/documentation/content/creator/quests/cli.md

 ## List your quests

-To list your quests, you can use the following command:
+To list your quests, use the following command:

 ```bash
 $ npx @dcl/sdk-commands quests --list <your_eth_address>
 ```

 Or

 ```bash
 $ npx @dcl/sdk-commands quests -l <your_eth_address>
 ```

-The command will validate that you're providing a valid address.
-If it's not valid, an error will be thrown.
-If it's valid, the command will open up the "Linker dApp" to make you sign the action with your Wallet.
-After you sign the the action, and if all went well, the command will print out all the Quests you have with their names and IDs.
+The command validates that the address is valid.
+If valid, the command opens the "Linker dApp" to sign the action with your Wallet.
+After you sign the the action, and if all went well, the command prints out all the Quests you created, each with their names and IDs.

 ## Deactivate a Quest

-If you want user to stop playing your Quest, you can deactivate it so that nobody can start the Quest.
-The Players who have started the Quest, can keep playing it if the Scene or World where the Quest is played, keep the logic to do so.
+To stop players from starting your Quest, you can deactivate it.
+The Players who have already started the Quest, can keep playing it, as long as the Scene where the Quest takes place keeps having the logic to do so.

-Of course, you can only deactivate the Quest if you are the Creator.

-So to deactivate it, you can use the following command:
+So to deactivate it, use the following command:

 ```bash
 $ npx @dcl/sdk-commands quests --deactivate <quest_id>
 ```

-The `<quest_id>` should be a valid UUID, you can get it from the `--list` command
+The `<quest_id>` should be a valid UUID, that you can obtain from the `--list` command.

+{{< hint info >}}
+**📔 Note**:
+You can only activate or deactivate a quest if you are signing with the same wallet that signed when creating the quest.
+{{< /hint >}}

 ## Activate a Quest

-If you want to activate a Quest that was previously deactivated.
-You can use the following command:
+To activate a Quest that was previously deactivated, use the following command:

 ```bash
 $ npx @dcl/sdk-commands quests --activate <quest_id>
 ```

-Of course, you can only activate the Quest if you are the Creator.